JumpTheShark/JS_MiMiC_Architecture/README.md

 The architecture takes inspirations from "JavaScript Design Patterns" by [Addy Osmani](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#designpatternsjavascript).

+Here is a specification only.
+The framework with all data is available at [JS MiMiC Framework repository](https://github.com/JumpTheShark/JS_MiMiC_Framework).

 ### How does it work on paper?

 As realized by architecture name, the application is divided into three logical parts.